 So, you’re interested in pursuing lean manufacturing.
 Maybe some of your competitors have implemented lean strategies with success, or maybe you know it’s your only option to efficiently integrate that new product line into your facility.
-It’s clear that lean manufacturing has its benefits, but how, exactly, can it improve your bottom line?
+It’s clear that lean manufacturing has its benefits, but how, exactly, can lean manufacturing improve your bottom line?
 Let’s take a look:

 What is Lean Manufacturing?